-Yoste is the moniker of 23-year-old Brisbane singer-songwriter-producer Kurt Sines.
-With influences drawn from the likes of Bon Iver, Tycho and Jonsi to LANY and the 1975 the project’s unique and moving music is swiftly gaining international attention.
+Yoste is the moniker of young singer-songwriter-producer Kurt Sines.
+With influences drawn from ambient to pop, the project’s unique and moving music has swiftly gained worldwide attention.

 Out of my cage through an open door, Feeling less tired than I did before, I broke my fever then I broke my chains, I don’t like liars and I don’t like change.

 I tried to run but I was much too slow, I’m only young but that was long ago, The air was cool and now it burns my lungs, Stains my eyes and stills my tongue.